gladiola/blog/_drafts/2019-12-15-coffeehouse.markdown

 {% endhighlight %}
  \[[30]\]

+ I'd like to note that some of those `make` commands can take awhile.
+I usually do the `make buildworld` overnight.  `installworld` also takes awhile, but not as long.  `distribution` took over an hour.
+These were some of the most time consuming commands of the process.

  From there, we'll zip it up in a tarfile.
 {% highlight shell %}
 tar -cd /jail/media/\[FILENAME\].txz --xz -C /tmp/jail/